sivachaitanya/node-python/README.md

 ## How to use?
 *  run `npm install`
 * run `npm start` to start the dev server with nodemon
+* change the directory path for python bin and python scripts as per your environment in lib/index.js in variables python_installation_path, python_scriptsfolder_path

 ## Pre-Req
 * download Stanford NER [https://nlp.stanford.edu/software/CRF-NER.html#Download]